all-birds birds

 Breeding season is February to April depending on the area.

-They breed in open woodland and country with scattered trees and shrubs.
+They breed in open woodland, and country with scattered trees, and shrubs.

-He does a type of aggressive dance wagging his tail with raising and lowering of wings.
+In the spring the Mocking bird will clam its territory, and defend it very aggressively.
+He does a type of aggressive dance wagging his tail with raising, and lowering of wings.
 If his wing display doesn’t work he will chase intruders.
 He will also chase females until he chooses his mate.

-He does a looping flight to and from a chosen perch and sings to attract the female.
+He does a looping flight to, and from a chosen perch, and sings to attract the female.
 Once they build the nest they will aggressively defend it, dive-bombing any creature that dares to come to close.
-This includes humans, dogs, cats and other wild animals.
+This includes humans, dogs, cats, and other wild animals.

 The female alone will incubate 3 to 5 smooth glossy eggs.
-Eggs can be pale blue, greenish blue or pinkish blue spotted with reddish brown or purple blotches.
+Eggs can be pale blue, greenish blue, or pinkish blue, spotted with reddish brown, or purple blotches.
 The markings will usually be more intense near the large end.
-The young will be tended by both adult birds and can leave the nest within 2 weeks.
+The young will be tended by both adult birds, and can leave the nest within 2 weeks.

 Food - Feeding and Water

-Natural foods are all types of insects, fruits and berries.
-The best way to attract Mockingbirds to your backyard is to plant trees and shrubs they might nest in, those with fruits and berries are best.
-Suggested plants are hackberry, dogwood, mulberries, cherry, crab apples and other.
+The best way to attract mockingbirds to your backyard is to plant trees, and shrubs they might nest in, those with fruits, and berries are best.
+Suggested plants are hackberry, dogwood, mulberries, cherry, crab apples, and others.

-They will visit suet and other feeders with fruit, raisins, breads, and even seeds such as sunflower.
-Just like all songbirds, water for drinking and bathing will attract them, especially if you have running or dripping water.
+They will visit suet, and other feeders with fruit, raisins, breads, and even seeds such as sunflower.
+Just like all songbirds, water for drinking, and bathing will attract them, especially if you have running or dripping water.

 For more on food and feeding click here.